edgelesssys/emojivoto/README.md

     * Browse to [https://localhost](https://localhost).
     * If your running on a custom domain browse to https://\<your-domain\>

+    You’ll be presented with a certificate warning because your browser does not know Marblerun’s root certificate as a root of trust.
+You can safely ignore this error for now and proceed to the website.
+    Voila!
+Your emoji votes have never been safer!

 1. (Optional) Update emojivoto

     We would like to demonstrate an update procedure with Marblerun.